0xcaolan/0xcaolan/README.md

 <p>Other than programming I have a strong grasp of mathematics namely linear algebra, calculus, and college-level classical physics.
 This knowledge enables me to apply concepts effectively in domains like machine learning, low-level programming, and functional programming.</p>

-<p>In the future, I'm passionate about exploring functional programming paradigms, particularly in Haskell, and delving deeper into trendy languages like Rust.</p>
+<p>In the future, I'm passionate about exploring functional programming paradigms, particularly in Haskell, and delving deeper into trendy languages like Rust and Zig.</p>

 ## Let's Connect